Amazon Relational Database Service (RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

 manages backups, software patching, automatic failure detection, and recovery.

 automated backups can be performed as needed, or manual backups can be triggered as well.
-Backups can be used to restore a database, and the Amazon RDS restore process works reliably and efficiently.
+Backups can be used to restore a database, and the RDS restore process works reliably and efficiently.

 provides high availability with a primary instance and a synchronous secondary instance that can be failovered to seamlessly when a problem occurs.